 Quantification methods for methane emissions deliver a rate, such as mass per time (e.g. kilograms per hour) or volume per time (e.g. standard cubic meters per hour), and can be produced by engineering estimations, by direct measurement of the methane sources, or by use of models.
-Vented emissions are quantified based on the following methods, listed in order of increasing accuracy and reliability.
+Vented emissions are quantified based on the following methods: